zetapersei/personal-weather-station/README.md

 ## in Raspberry PI

-- use lighttpd web server, rrdtool, perl and python for rrdtool.
+### Use lighttpd web server, rrdtool, perl and python for rrdtool.

 - (sudo apt-get install librrds-perl lighttpd rrdtool python-rrdtool):